 As a researcher, I track the social impact of the internet on American society, particularly as it relates to health and health care.

-Read my book: Rebel Health: A Field Guide to the Patient-led Revolution in Medical Care (MIT Press, February 2024).
+My book, Rebel Health: A Field Guide to the Patient-led Revolution in Medical Care, is now available in paperback.

 Key data points on U.S. teens and adults:

-- Since older adults are of particular interest to many people in health care, I’ll add: 73% of U.S. adults ages 65+ use the internet (2019).
+- Since older adults are of particular interest to many people in health care, I’ll add: 90% of U.S. adults ages 65+ use the internet.
 Education plays a role in seniors’ tech adoption: College graduates go online at significantly higher rates than those with lower levels of education.
-(2017)

 85% of U.S. teens and young adults (14- to 22-year-olds) say they have gone online for health information.
 The top five topics searched by this age group are COVID-19, fitness, anxiety, stress, and depression.
 (2020)